railwayapp/docs/src/pages/develop/cli.md

 - The new CLI has interactive search for services + projects to link to
 - The new CLI now displays information about your data in cleaner, more readable tables
 - New commands:

   - `railway service` helper command to link to a project's service
-    - `railway add` now allows you to connect
+  - `railway add` now allows you to provision multiple database types at once
   - `railway generate` now will generate a service domain for you without the need to connect to
   - `railway logs` now opens a direct websocket connection to the logs API and will stream logs in real time

 - Added the `--json` flag to output data in JSON format for scripting
 - CLI commands now allow you to explicitly specify the project and environment you want to use via flags.
 For example, `railway up --projectId <project-id> --environmentId <environment-id>`

 ### CLI v3 Deprecations

 - Undocumented commands such as `railway protect` and `railway shell` will be removed.
 We are re-thinking how we want to handle these features and will be adding them back in the future
 - `railway variables add` will no longer give you the option to add a secret.
 We are re-thinking how we want to handle the secret flow within the CLI now since the addition of [Shared Variables](/develop/variables#shared-variables)
 - `railway down` will be sunset as we are looking into better ways to handle deployments and scaling